Math 140A - Notes

 Basic Results about ordered fields

-As with the axioms of an ordered field, it is not worth memorizing these.
+As with the axioms of an ordered field, these are not worth memorizing.

 1. a + c = b + c = a = b 2. a ·0 = 0